What is a Dentist?

 - Oral pathology (the study of the disease processes affecting the teeth, mouth and jaws)

-Benefits to following a dental career
+Benefits of following a dental career

 - Fulfillment.
 Dentistry offers intellectual and artistic fulfillment in an environment where people are being helped.